Samson23-ux/Altschool-Third-Semester-Project/README.md

 ## Database
 - Ensure `DATABASE_URL` points to a running DB (Postgres recommended for full-text search used in services).
 - If using Postgres full-text search features in services, make sure the DB has the required extensions and tables.
+- If using Postgres triagram search features in services, make sure the extension is enabled
 - If you use Alembic or migrations, run those here (project does not include migrations by default in this README).

 ## Troubleshooting